MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-sharepoint-online-list.md

 5. Paste the address into the Site URL field in the dialog open in Power BI Desktop.

-Problems completing this step?
-[Yes, I'm having problems](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8M5xArDGsxPhvdGH5o-Ym1UQjRUUTVLMzdXN0ZBNkZJNjlKOVFYMVhUVS4u){:target="_blank"}
+<div style="padding-left: 40px; background-color: red">Problems completing this step? <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8M5xArDGsxPhvdGH5o-Ym1UQjRUUTVLMzdXN0ZBNkZJNjlKOVFYMVhUVS4u" target="_blank">Yes, I'm having problems</a></div>

 6. You may or may not see a screen like the one below.
 If you don't skip to step 9.
 If you do, click on *Microsoft Account* on the left hand side of the page.